 Bottom Line: If you can do a good job and you can screen for all of these variables, you would most certainly see something different than what we typically associate with the “normal range.”

 When it comes to various scores, it is important to note which are larger between normal and optimal for each of the different values.
-When compared to T3 and T4, your TSH score will typically have the largest gap (2) – let’s talk a bit more about that.
+Compared to T3 and T4, your TSH score will typically have the largest gap (Read: Should you ignore your TSH) – let’s talk a bit more about that.

 The TSH is something that is quickly controlled by the brain.
 It is also the first line to shift what the thyroid is doing at any point in time.
 So, if the amount of hormone in your body is too high or too low, your brain works to adjust that by controlling the TSH.